 Types Of Featured Snippets

-There are several different types of featured snippets that appear in Google’s search queries.
+Determining the type of featured snippets you’d like to feature as an example in Google’s search queries.
 Knowing about them is beneficial for planning and implementing the optimisation strategy that is most effective for your brand.
 Let us talk about them in detail.

 1. Paragraph Featured Snippets

-The majority of featured snippets are in the form of Paragraph Search Snippets, wherein the search results are provided in text form.
+Most featured snippets are in the form of Paragraph Search Snippets, wherein the results are provided in text form.

 2. Listicle Featured Snippets

-These Featured Snippets account for the second-highest search results after Paragraph Featured Snippets.
+These Google Featured Snippets account for the second-highest results after Paragraph Featured Snippets.

 They generally consist of about six items and up to 44 words.
 List snippets can be subdivided into Ordered or Numbered Lists and Unordered or Bullet Lists.